PabloDerRohe/stock-portfolio/README.md

 # Stocks Porfolio Project

-Simple Python and Django project consuming an API called https://iexcloud.io/docs/api/ for tracking your favorite stocks and search for realtime data.
+Simple Python and Django fullstack project consuming an API called https://iexcloud.io/docs/api/ for tracking your favorite stocks and search for realtime data.

+Work in progress.